 Your first job should be the beginning of good things to come.
 It is that time you started budgeting for a home, a car, and investment.
 However, with US student loan debt hanging over your shoulders things can get messy.
 Going out with friends to unwind from a tough week becomes a luxury and repaying loans would put all your plans in limbo.
 In a nutshell, your heart will be beating loans!
 Loans!
 Loans!

 The truth is that loans would be anyone’s biggest worry.
 And for a student, a delay in vital life cycles after graduating means your budget will be about paying loans.
 You would, therefore, want to ask, what is the way out?
 Can you find help online or ask EduBirdie for writing help on student loan repayment strategy?
 Will the writing help work?
 When will you start a family with no debts to worry about?

 Well, career goals may involve taking a mortgage or car loan, but college loans can delay the much-needed comfort after graduating.
 Now, to help you avoid slumping into an austere-like lifestyle or even worse, bankruptcy, the following are ways of minimizing student loans.

 1. Save for college education many years before admission

-A society that encourages saving culture among teenagers is that which promotes a life free from loans to service.
+A society that encourages a saving culture among teenagers is that which promotes a life free from loans and student loan debt to service.
 But did you know that in as much as you may need a college grant or loan to complete a four-year bachelor’s course, saving in advance of say, 5 to 10 years reduces borrowing?
 The catch here is that the more parents save for their kids, the less they are likely to borrow money for education in the future.